-Udon is a noodle made of flour that is frequently eaten with soup stock and has been enjoyed for ages in Japan.
-Depending on the region, the way it is made, as well as the cooking technique and toppings may vary, but the noodles themselves have a very simple taste to them.
-The numerous variations of udon available make this noodle dish very enjoyable.
+Udon is a type of noodles made with flour that is frequently eaten with soup stock.
+Depending on the region, the way it is made, as well as the cooking techniques and toppings may vary, but the noodles themselves have a very simple taste to them.
+The numerous variations of udon available make this dish a very enjoyable one.

-Udon can be eaten at home, family restaurants, or udon specialty shops and is considered to be one of the most widely eaten Japanese foods in Japan.
-There are many famous udon specialty shops such as Hanamaru Udon and Marugame Seimen that are conveniently located near or in train stations or in residential areas.
+Udon can be eaten casually at home but it also features on the menu of family restaurants or udon specialty shops.
+It is actually one of the most widely eaten foods in Japan.
+There are many famous udon specialty shops such as Hanamaru Udon and Marugame Seimen that are conveniently located near or in train stations and residential areas.
 Their menus are easily identifiable by both Japanese and international visitors.

 How to Eat Hot Udon

 Kake udon is a type of dish where freshly boiled noodles are put into a donburi bowl with hot tsuyu (broth) poured on top.
 As you scoop the noodles up with your chopsticks, you may lift the bowl to drink the soup, however, a large spoon is provided in many shops, so it is better to use that.
 To suit your tastes, you may also add spicy chili pepper powder, sesame, ginger, and scallions as condiments too.